Dragon Fruit Obsession

 Step 4

-the right pollen in the right order.
 Next, label the micro tube with variety (abbreviations help) and date, by folding a piece of masking tape or similar around the micro tube.
-Some varieties aren't compatible, and older pollen is less viable, so labelling will help you use
+Some varieties aren't compatible, and older pollen is less viable, so labelling will help you use the right pollen in the right order.

 Step 5